jetify-com/devbox/README.md

 + Chat with us by joining the [Jetpack.io Discord Server](https://discord.gg/agbskCJXk2) – we have a #devbox channel dedicated to this project.
 + File bug reports and feature requests using [Github Issues](https://github.com/jetpack-io/devbox/issues)

+## Contributing
+Devbox is an opensource project so contributions are always welcome.
+Please read [our contributing guide](CONTRIBUTING.md) before submitting pull requests.

 ## Related Work

 Thanks to [Nix](https://nixos.org/) for providing isolated shells.